RosterElf Logo

 General information only – not legal advice

-This guide provides general information about handling workplace complaints in Australia.
+This guide provides general information about handling workplace complaints in Australia and Fair Work compliance.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

 What is a workplace complaint?

 A workplace complaint (also called a grievance) is when an employee raises a concern about their treatment at work.
 This might include complaints about bullying, harassment, discrimination, unfair treatment, breach of policy, or workplace conditions.
-Complaints can be informal (raised verbally) or formal (submitted in writing).
+Complaints can be informal (raised verbally) or formal (submitted in writing using a grievance form).

 According to Fair Work Australia , problems can usually be fixed quickly when employees and employers talk to each other.
 However, employers must have processes in place to handle complaints fairly when they arise.
-The Australian Human Rights Commission states that employers need to demonstrate they took reasonable precautions to prevent discrimination and harassment, which includes having an effective complaint process.
+The Australian Human Rights Commission states that employers need to demonstrate they took reasonable precautions to prevent discrimination and harassment, which includes having an effective complaint process with proper investigation procedures and documentation.

 EXAMPLE